jimenaaineto/TFG_Final_PD/README.md

 ## Data access

-This repository does **not** include any PPMI data (raw or processed), per the PPMI Data Use Agreement.
+This repository does **not** include any PPMI data (raw or processed), because of the PPMI Data Use Agreement.
 To reproduce the analysis:

 1. Register for a PPMI account and request data access at [ppmi-info.org](https://www.ppmi-info.org/access-data-specimens/download-data).
-   Access is granted through the LONI Image & Data Archive (IDA) after agreeing to the Data Use Agreement; some data types may require a short research use description.
-Check the site for the current process, as it can change.
+   Access is granted through the LONI Image & Data Archive (IDA) after agreeing to the Data Use Agreement.
 2. Once approved, download the following study files from the IDA:
    - `Current_Biospecimen_Analysis_Results_*.csv` (includes NfL)
    - `SAA_Biospecimen_Analysis_Results_*.csv`